adambard/learnxinyminutes-docs/cue.html.markdown

 Finally, CUE has built-in modules with powerful functionality.
 We saw one of these earlier, when we imported "strings" and used `strings.ToLower`.
 Imports without fully-qualified module names are assumed to be built-ins.
 The full list and documentation for each is here: https://pkg.go.dev/cuelang.org/go/pkg

-This has been a condensation of the official docs and tutorials, sometimes with examples pulled directly from there, so go give the source material some love: https://cuelang.org/docs/tutorials/
+This has been a condensation of the official docs and tutorials, so go give the source material some love: https://cuelang.org/docs/tutorials/